ekeilty17/ekeilty17.github.io/_posts/trigonometry-series/2022-08-10-double-angle.md

 tags:       trigonometry, double-angle
 ---

 These identities are just a special case of the sum identities.
-However, they are used so often that they warrent their own post.
+However, they are used so often that they warrant their own post.

 ## Cosine